 Let’s summarize the main test points related to term life insurance:

 Unlike term, whole life insurance builds cash value over time.
-For example, let’s assume a 30-year-old obtains $250,000 whole life insurance on themselves* with a fixed $200 monthly premium.
-In their younger years, the cost of the death benefit may be $50 per month.
-The “extra” $150 in this example would be considered cash value.
-The older the investor gets, the higher the death benefit cost and the lower the cash value contribution.
-At age 60, the death benefit could increase to $160 per month, allowing a reduced $40 monthly cash value contribution.
+For example, assume a 30-year-old buys $250,000 of whole life insurance on themselves* with a fixed $200 monthly premium.
+Early on, the cost of the death benefit might be $50 per month.
+The remaining $150 would be credited as cash value.
+As the insured person gets older, the cost of the death benefit generally rises, so less of the premium goes toward cash value.
+At age 60, the death benefit cost might be $160 per month, leaving $40 per month for cash value.

 *A person buying life insurance on themselves would be considered both the insured person and the policyholder.